 I just happened to see a Burger King home delivery commercial on the TV.
 They are calling you a “hero” for staying home and ordering fast food to your couch.

-Poor nutrition is exactly the opposite of what humans need right now.
+Marketing and selling food (not fit for human consumption) is exactly the opposite of what humans need right now.
 Shame on this type of marketing!
 (Our healthcare workers and first responders are heroes if we need that reminder.)

 Despite this messaging, if there is a silver lining to Coronavirus (COVID-19 / SARS-CoV-2), its the heightened awareness of nutrition.
 Nutrition is a key determinant of health.